 Supreme Court of the Netherlands

-The building is located in the historic city center of The Hague along the Korte Voorhout and adjacent to Malieveld park.
-The new design, with the measured vibrancy of its facades, interacts with the trees across the street announcing the city gateway.
-The main entrance is flagged by six bronze statues, with a single pane of glass subtly marking the transition from the street to the interior.
-The transparency of the building signifies both accessibility to the public as well as the soundness and clarity of judgment.
-The entrance hall with courtrooms forms the public area and double height ceilings span the full length of the building.
-The floors and walls are of a light grey limestone that exudes a velvety texture.
-The upper floors accommodate offices, a library with study places, a restaurant, and council and meeting chambers.
-Daylight permeates the building through several skylights, forming the core of the distinct domains of the Council and Procurator General Office.
-The light, the sightlines throughout the space, and the open perspective inspire social interaction, encourage the exchange of ideas and opinions, and allows for informal gatherings.
+The Supreme Court of the Netherlands is located in the historic city centre of The Hague along the Korte Voorhout and next to Malieveld Park.
+The design, with the subtle vibrancy and openness of its facades, broaches a dialogue with the street and its line of trees that act as the city’s main promenade.
+The main entrance is fronted by six bronze statues and has a single pane of glass to ease the transition from the street to the interior.
+Double height ceilings span the full length of the building and this space is also pulled into the public area of the entrance hall and adjacent courtrooms.
+The floors and walls are of a light grey limestone, marbled and velvety simultaneously.
+The upper floors accommodate offices, a library with study units, a restaurant, and council and meeting chambers.
+Daylight penetrates the building through several skylights, the primary one being the light well that forms the core of the distinct domains of the Council and Procurator General Office.
+The light, the sightlines throughout the space, and the open perspectives inspire social interaction, encourage the exchange of ideas and opinions, and allow for informal gatherings.